 What is Lost Dakota?

-During its existence, it remained an ungoverned, uninhabited land, home to grizzly bears, elke, deer, pronghorn and other wildlife of the region.
+During its existence, it remained an ungoverned, uninhabited land, home to grizzly bears, elk, deer, pronghorn, and other wildlife of the region.

 How did Lost Dakota become a territory?

 Congress obliged, creating the Idaho Territory in 1863.
-However, the Idaho Territory consisted of an enormous swath of land, covering all of present-day Idaho and Montana and most of Wyoming.
+However, the Idaho Territory encompassed an enormous swath of land, covering all of present-day Idaho and Montana and most of Wyoming.

 In 1864, at the request of miners located in Bannack and other mining towns east of the Rockies, Congress decided to carve the Montana Territory from the Idaho Territory, giving this region its own governance.

-However, the initial proposal for Montana’s boundaries created some problems.
+The initial proposal for Montana’s boundaries created some problems.
 The proposal created an impractically shaped Dakota Territory, which included a rectangular shape south of Montana.
-To resolve the issue, Congress decided to create Wyoming from this rectangular shape.
+To resolve the issue, Congress created Wyoming from the rectangular shape.

-However, in doing so, they overlooked an 11 mile2 (28 km2) piece of Dakota Territory that lay hidden between Montana and Idaho (see above map) and simply overlooked it or neglected it for nine years.
+In doing so, they overlooked an 11 mile2 (28 km2) piece of Dakota Territory between Montana and Idaho (see above map) and forgot about it for nine years.

 Nine years of Lost Dakota